Reece Bellotti: Professional career

 Bellotti made his professional debut on 28 May 2015, at the York Hall in London, beating Joe Beeden by knockout (KO) in the first round.
 After winning his first nine fights, eight by stoppage, Bellotti's first title shot came against Jamie Speight on 1 July 2017, at the O2 Arena, London, on the undercard of the Frank Buglioni vs. Ricky Summers British light-heavyweight title fight.
 Bellotti defeated Speight by technical knockout (TKO) in the eighth round to capture the WBC International Silver featherweight title.

 On 13 October 2017, he challenged Jason Cunningham for the Commonwealth featherweight title at the York Hall, London.
 The fight was the main event on a card televised on Sky Sports.
 In a back and forth contest, Bellotti dropped Cunningham in the fifth round with a right hook to the head.
 Cunningham made it to his feet and saw out the remainder of the round, only to be stopped by a barrage of punches in the sixth, giving Bellotti the TKO win and Commonwealth featherweight title.
 He would defend his Commonwealth title against Ben Jones on 2 February 2018, at the O2 Arena, London, again winning by sixth-round TKO, only to lose the title in his second defence against Ryan Doyle on 6 June 2018, suffering his first professional defeat via TKO in the fifth-round.

 On 22 December 2018, Bellotti challenged British featherweight champion Ryan Walsh at The O2 Arena.
 Bellotti went the distance for the third time in his career, losing by split decision (SD), with one judge scoring the bout 116–113 in Bellotti's favour, while the other two scored it 116–112 to Walsh.

 Bellotti once again fought for the vacant WBC International Silver featherweight title on 11 October 2019, against Italian Francesco Grandelli at the PalaTrento in Trento, Italy.
 Bellotti lost the fight via SD over ten rounds.
 One judge had Bellotti winning with 96–95, while the other two scored the bout 96–95 and 96–94 for Grandelli.

 Bellotti became a two-time Commonwealth champion when he won the vacant title via eighth-round stoppage against Aqib Fiaz at the Echo Arena in Liverpool on 21 October 2023.

-On February 10, 2024 in London, Bellotti was scheduled to face Liam Dillon for the British super featherweight title.
+On 10 February 2024 at Indigo at The O2 in London, Bellotti was scheduled to face Liam Dillon for the British super featherweight title.
 He won the fight by unanimous decision.

 He retained his titles on 15 February 2025 at the Co-op Live Arena in Manchester, when challenger Michael Gomez Jr retired at the start of round 10.

 Bellotti faced European super-featherweight champion Ryan Garner at the Bournemouth International Centre on 26 July 2025, losing by 12th-round stoppage.

-He is scheduled to face Josh Padley at Sheffield Arena on 11 October 2025.
+He faced Josh Padley at Sheffield Arena on 11 October 2025.
+Bellotti lost by unanimous decision.

+Bellotti challenged WBO European super-featherweight champion Royston Barney-Smith at 3Arena in Dublin, Ireland, on 1 August 2026 with the vacant IBO Intercontinental super-featherweight title also on the line.
+He lost via unanimous decision.